Skip to main content

 Similarly, EagerTaskGroup.start_soon() will run the provided coroutine up to its first blocking point before returning.

-trio limitations
+Why trio has limitations

 Experimental features

 Some features are currently available experimentally.
-They may work only on some platforms or be experimental in nature, not stable or mature enough to be officially part of the library
+They may work only on some platforms or be experimental in nature, not stable or mature enough to be officially part of the library.

 Task Interruption